aframevr/aframe/docs/components/camera.md

 then the default camera will not be added.

 ## Roatating the Camera
-If you define the `rotation` keyword, you can specify w way the camera starting point is turned
+If you define the `rotation` keyword, you can specify wich way the camera starting point is focused on

 ```html
 <a-entity camera="active: true" look-controls wasd-controls position="0 1.6 0" rotation=”0 180 0” data-aframe-default-camera></a-entity>